-The most common reason for the water flow to slow or stop on our reverse osmosis unit would be a filter change is needed
+The most common reason for the water flow to slow or stop on our reverse osmosis unit is that a filter change is needed

 Blocked filters – replace filters